kambrium/dssg/README.md

 Installation (Windows)
 ----------------------
-1. After you have downloaded the software (see above), open the PowerShell and add the directory that contains the DSSG binary to your Path.
+1. After you have downloaded the software (see above), open the PowerShell and unzip the archive.

     ```powershell
+    PS> Expand-Archive -Path dssg_X.Y.Z_win_x64.zip -DestinationPath C:\this\is\your\dssg\path
+    ```

+2. Add the directory that contains the DSSG binary to your Path.

+    ```powershell
     PS> [System.Environment]::SetEnvironmentVariable("Path", [System.Environment]::GetEnvironmentVariable("Path", [EnvironmentVariableTarget]::User) + ";C:\this\is\your\dssg\path", [EnvironmentVariableTarget]::User)
     ```

-2. Restart the PowerShell.
+3. Restart the PowerShell.

 Try the example
 ---------------